adamdecaf/moov-go-client/client/docs/EventsApi.md

 > []Event GetEvents(ctx, xUserID, optional)

+Get Events

-Gets a list of Events
+Gets a list of Events for the given userID

 ### Required Parameters